-For Incoming First-Year Graduate Students
+For Incoming First-Year Caltech Graduate Students

 The Resnick Institute provides an annual fellowship to an incoming first-year graduate student showing excellent potential in the field of sustainability science or sustainable energy science.
 The recipient is selected from nominations made by the Admissions Review Committees representing each option on campus.
-The fellowship provides full tuition for the year and a stipend of $32,000 for academic year 2014-2015.
+The fellowship provides full tuition for the year and a stipend of $34,000 for academic year 2016-2017.
 Please contact the Resnick Institute or the Caltech Graduate Studies Office for more information.

-For Current Graduate Students
+For Current Caltech Graduate Students

-Students must have completed at least their first year of graduate study by June 2014 to be eligible.
+Students must have completed at least their first year of graduate study by June 2016 to be eligible.
 Prior to submission, support for the applicant's research topic must be obtained from at least one, and preferably two Caltech faculty members.

 Applications should include a project title and short abstract (200 words or less), a two page research proposal, the applicant's CV, and the names of supporting Caltech faculty.
-Letters of support from these faculty members should also be submitted.
 Please read the application guidelines and feel free to contact us with questions.
-Go to application form.

 Learn About Our Current Fellows

-Resnick Prize Postdoctoral Fellowships in Sustainability Science
+Resnick Postdoctoral Fellowships in Sustainability Science

 The Resnick Sustainability Institute Prize Postdoctoral Fellowships were created to engage outstanding recent graduates in projects that explore new directions in sustainability focused scientific research at Caltech.
 The Fellowships are intended for exceptional young scientists and fellows will be selected on the basis of their academic achievement and the promise of their scientific research.

-- Candidates may have received their degrees at any university in the world.
+Candidates may have received their degrees at any university in the world.
 Foreign nationals are eligible, though proficiency in English is required.
 The California Institute of Technology is an affirmative action, equal opportunity employer.
 We strongly encourage applications from female candidates and members of underrepresented minority groups.